 Allow the bread to cool completely on a wire rack before slicing.
 This prevents a gummy texture and allows the flavors to develop fully.
 Patience is key!

-Serving Suggestions: Showcasing Your Christmas Bread
+Serving Suggestions: Showcasing Your Winter holiday Bread

 Simple Slices